-WENDELL BERRY, an essayist, novelist, and poet, has been honored with the T. S. Eliot Prize, the Aiken Taylor Award for poetry, the John Hay Award of the Orion Society, and the Richard C. Holbrooke Distinguished Achievement Award of the Dayton Literary Peace Prize, among others.
-In 2010, he was awarded the National Humanities Medal by Barack Obama, and in 2016, he was the recipient of the Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle.
-He is also a fellow of the Academy of Arts and Sciences.
-Wendell lives with his wife, Tanya Berry, on their farm in Henry County, Kentucky.
+WENDELL BERRY, an essayist, novelist, and poet, has been honored with the T. S. Eliot Prize, the Aiken Taylor Award in Modern American Poetry, the John Hay Award of the Orion Society, and the Dayton Literary Peace Prize Richard C. Holbrooke Distinguished Achievement Award, among others.
+In 2010, he was awarded the National Humanities Medal by President Barack Obama, and in 2016, he was the recipient of the Ivan Sandrof Life Achievement Award from the National Book Critics Circle.
+Berry lives with his wife, Tanya Berry, on their farm in Henry County, Kentucky.

 by Wendell Berry is a worthwhile purchase simply for its beauty.
 A trade reprint of the hard–to–find letterpress edition by Kentucky’s Larkspur Press, this new book retains the elegance of the original . . .
 It seems at the very heart of this work, Berry is describing a way of being, one rooted in the love of and care for a particular place." —Englewood Review of Books

 "Literature–loving, farmer–appreciating foodies are bound to love the thoughtful gift that is a pocket–size, book–length poem by none other than famed Kentucky farmer, writer, and farmers’ rights champion Wendell Berry . . .
 Counterpoint Press’s new collector’s edition ($19) is a beautiful reproduction, complete with original drawings by Carolyn Whitesel." —Katie O'Reilly, Sierra

 "Readers of Wendell Berry, the Kentucky farmer and poet, will love to give or receive this collector’s edition reproduction of one of his book–length poems." —Garden & Gun